Contact Us for a Free Consultation 818-781-1570

 Posted by Inna Gorin | Nov 16, 2022

-The weed killer RoundUp, used to keep lawns weed-free and picture perfect, may be responsible for causing serious illness and death in people.
+The weed killer Roundup, used to keep lawns weed-free and picture-perfect, may be responsible for causing serious illness and death in people.
 Studies have found that one of its ingredients, glyphosate, increases the risk of certain types of cancer.

 What is Glyphosate?

-A pesticide, glyphosate first came into use in the 1970s.
+The pesticide glyphosate first came into use in the 1970s.
 It helps control weeds and has proven useful in agriculture.
 In the intervening decades, scientists and consumers have raised concerns about the safety of long-term exposure to the chemical.
-While the EPA, as of 2020, still lists glyphosate as safe, California includes it on the Proposition 65 list as a carcinogen.

 One warning the EPA does include for the pesticide is that it has a negative impact on animals and insects.
-The EPA is currently working to limit spray drift and protect certain species, such as the monarch butterfly, from exposure.
+The EPA is working to limit spray drift and protect certain species, such as the monarch butterfly, from exposure.

 Johnson v.
 Monsanto